 One of your ewes is in labor, and you watch as she births a new member of your extended family.
 With the tiny lamb comes fresh milk.
 This milk is the first fresh food you and your children have had since harvest and more lambs are on their way.
 Your sister too is preparing for labor; this baby is a child of the Beltane fires which brings birth near the beginning of February.
 It is a common time for birth, yet precarious as the winter is still very cold with high infant and maternal mortality.

 The first milk told the ancestors that the grass was beginning to grow under the snow.
-The animals could return to the fields and their barns, allowing you to clean the stagnant smell from your home (the origins of spring cleaning, quite different than today’s interpretation).
-There was hope in site as the bulbs began to show their tips.
+The animals could return to the fields and their barns, allowing you to clean the stagnant smell from your home (the origins of spring cleaning are quite different than today’s interpretation).
+There was hope in sight as the bulbs began to show their tips.

 Brigid embodies survival, just as those who honor her have survived the hardship of winter.
 She has transformed from Goddess to Saint and back to Goddess.